-Snake wine has enjoyed a reputation for their curative powers for over thousands of years.
+Snake wine has enjoyed a reputation for its curative powers for thousands of years.

-Snake wine, liquor, which you widely find in parts of Asia, they say, cures certain health issues.
-This wine has a reputation for curing back pain, rheumatism, lumbago.
-Another conjecture, by many on the use of snake wine is that it increases male virility.
+Snake wine, and liquor, which you widely find in parts of Asia, they say, cure certain health issues.
+This wine has a reputation for curing back pain, rheumatism, and lumbago.
+Another conjecture, by many on the use of snake wine, is that it increases male virility.

-Now, to attain the said ‘essence’ it is important to immerse the snake completely in alcohol.
-So, in the bottles we find such snakes placed carefully.
+Now, to attain the said ‘essence’ it is important to immerse the snake completely in the alcohol.
+So, in the bottles, we find such snakes placed carefully.
 Sometimes you can find small snakes in the bottle as well, which are placed along with some medicinal herbs.